Irish folklore: Folktales and songs

 Other than folktales and legends, the folkloristic genres is complemented by memorates, beliefs, and belief statements.

 Handcraft and herb lore

-Also part of Irish folklore are the handed-down skills, such as basket-weaving or St. Bridget's crosses.
+Also part of Irish folklore are the handed-down skills, such as basket-weaving or making Brigid's crosses.

 As an example, shallow wicker baskets called skeeoges as strainers (to empty the boiled potatoes and hot water on, to drain the liquid) were recorded in the Co.
 Wexford area by Patrick Kennedy in the 19th century.
 A later folklore collector was unable to ascertain whether this practice was carried out in the locality during the field work in the 1950s (or in the revisit in 1970's).
 This basket's name skeeoge supposedly derived from the Gaelic word for "shield" (sciath).

 The Irish Folklore Commission has accumulated a collection of crosses made on St. Bridget's Day (1 February), and various craft objects made of plaited straw, etc., gathered from across the county.